TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/user_guide/file_formats/network_scenario_format.md

 |T501|10|50|5|50|

 > [!TIP] If you set the headway of a line to 9999 for any or all time periods, it will be
 > removed from the network for those time periods.
+A headway of 0 will keep the calculated headway
+> from the service table.

 ## Service Table (.csv)